wanderwallet/Wander/wander-connect-sdk/README.md

 Next, clone <https://github.com/Othent/KMS-test-repo/> and run `pnpm install && pnpm start`.
 The playground should be running at `http://localhost:3000`, using the published version of `@wanderapp/connect`.

-By default, the published version of `@wanderapp/connect` will point to the latest version of the Wander Embedded app, which in turn will point its tRPC client to the latest version of the server (<https://connect-api.wander.app/>).
+By default, the published version of `@wanderapp/connect` will point to the latest version of the Wander Connect app, which in turn will point its tRPC client to the latest version of the server (<https://connect-api.wander.app/>).

 You now need to make the SDK load `http://localhost:5173`, which you can do using the `baseURL` option.
 If you also need